Cultivate-Dev/.github/profile/README.md

 - Open source
 - Community-driven word list
 - Built to grow and evolve over time
-- Welcomes learners and contributors of all backgrounds
+- Welcomes learners and contributors of all experience levels

 > Play.
 Learn.
 Preserve Hmong language.